StephenGunn/jovian/src/content/posts/adding-audio-narration-to-a-memorial-website-in-45-minutes.md

     import MediaPlayer from '$lib/layout/MediaPlayer.svelte';
 </script>

-# Building an Audio Narration System for a Memorial Website with ElevenLabs

 ## The Project That Became a Website

 This started as a simple favor.
 A family friend's son Andy passed away, and she had been